bringauto/external-server-integration-tests/README.md

 ## Choosing the implementations to be tested

-In the `config/tests/config.json` file, there are following fields:
+Copy the `config/tests/empty_config.json` file to `config/tests/config.json`.

+For each of the fields in the `config/tests/config.json` file, replace the `<path-to-docker-image>` with the path to the corresponding Docker image.

 - `EXTERNAL_SERVER_IMAGE` - the Docker image of the External Server implementation to be tested
 - `FLEET_PROTOCOL_HTTP_API_IMAGE` - the Docker image of the Fleet Protocol HTTP API implementation to be used for the tests

-For each replace the `<path-to-docker-image>` with the path to the Docker image.

 ## Environment and submodules for testing